 During the latter years of the 1960's, a group headed by Dr. John Norris began working to bring the vision of a visiting nurse association for the Lake Sunapee region to reality.
 Prior to that time, each town had a nurse who would travel to provide education, immunizations and treatment.

-Through these efforts, Kearsarge Visiting Nurse Association was founded and incorporated in January 1970 as a not-for-profit home health care organization.
+Through these efforts, Kearsarge Visiting Nurse Association (KVNA) was founded and incorporated in January 1970 as a not-for-profit home health care organization.
 KVNA served the towns of New London, Newbury, Wilmot, Bradford, Warner, Sutton, Andover and Danbury.
 Today, we serve more than 25 New Hampshire towns spanning 1,100+ square miles in Grafton, Merrimack and Sullivan counties.
 We provide skilled medical care, personal care services and hospice care in the home setting.
 Additionally, we offer many community-based health and education programs.

 Our staff includes registered nurses, licensed practical nurses, licensed nursing assistants, physical, occupational and speech therapists, medical social workers, spiritual counselors, homemakers, personal care service providers, companions and support staff.